 You need atleast 3 times the cloth for the width of the final piece. ie if you want a final smocked piece of 10 inches you need to take 30 inches cloth to do the smocking.
 But then it also depends on the tightness of the smocking stitches.
 If you make very slack stitches the cloth needed will be less.
 Add the seam allowance as well.

 Which thread is best for smocking ?

 Smocking stitches are done with regular embroidery thread.
 On silk clothes use silk thread and on cotton fabric use cotton thread.
 I love to use Pearl cotton thread for smocking as it has a nice sheen to it and the 2 ply thread is thick enough to stand out.

 Colour of the thread – A simple color scheme works well for smocking, which should look elegant rather than tacky.
-Pastel colours works best on light coloured fabric.
-Keep the thread ( two strands of the thread) near your fabric to see if it suits.
-One or two colours, two or three shades of the same colour are all preferred for smocking.
+Pastel colors work best on light-colored fabric.
+Keep the thread ( two strands of the thread) near your fabric to see if it suits you.
+One or two colors, two or three shades of the same color are all preferred for smocking.

 I use three strands of thread for the smocking stitches; for a thicker effect, you can choose four strands.

 I love the luster of cotton Perle thread for smocking.

 How to prepare fabric for smocking ?